-If your shares are registered directly in your name, you may revoke your proxy and change your vote at any time before the annual meeting.
+If your shares are registered directly in your name, you may revoke your proxy and change your vote at any time before the Annual Meeting.
 To do so, you must do one of the following:

 - (1) Vote over the Internet or by telephone as instructed above.
 Only your latest Internet or telephone vote is counted.
-You may not revoke or change your vote over the Internet or by telephone after 11:59 p.m., Eastern Time, on June 8, 2014. - (2) Sign a new proxy and submit it by mail to Computershare, 250 Royall Street, Canton, MA 02021 who must receive the proxy card no later than June 8, 2014.
-Only your latest dated proxy will be counted. - (3) Attend the annual meeting and vote in person as instructed above.
-Attending the annual meeting alone will not revoke your Internet vote, telephone vote or proxy submitted by mail, as the case may be. - (4) Give our corporate secretary written notice before or at the meeting that you want to revoke your proxy.
+You may not revoke or change your vote over the Internet or by telephone after 11:59 p.m., Eastern Time, on June 14, 2017. - (2) Sign a new proxy and submit it by mail to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717, where the proxy card must be received no later than June 14, 2017.
+Only your latest dated proxy will be counted. - (3) Attend the Annual Meeting and vote in person as instructed above.
+Attending the Annual Meeting alone will not revoke your Internet vote, telephone vote, or proxy submitted by mail, as the case may be. - (4) Give our Corporate Secretary written notice before or at the Annual Meeting that you want to revoke your proxy.

 If your shares are held in "street name," you may submit new voting instructions with a later date by contacting your bank, brokerage firm, or other nominee.
-You may also vote in person at the annual meeting, which will have the effect of revoking any previously submitted voting instructions, if you obtain a broker's proxy as described in the answer to the question "How do I vote?" above.
+You may also vote in person at the Annual Meeting, which will have the effect of revoking any previously submitted voting instructions, if you obtain a legal proxy as described in the answer to the question "How do I vote?" above.

-Will my shares be voted if I do not return my proxy?
+Will my shares be voted if I do not return my proxy or do not provide specific voting instructions in the proxy card or voting instruction form that I submit??

-If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet, by telephone, by returning your proxy by mail or by ballot at the annual meeting.
+If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet, by telephone, by returning your proxy by mail, or by ballot at the Annual Meeting.
+If you submit a proxy card without giving specific voting instructions on one or more matters listed in the notice for the meeting, your shares will be voted as recommended by our board of directors on such matters, and as the proxyholders may determine in their discretion how to vote with respect to any other matters properly presented for a vote at the Annual Meeting.